 The simplest way to carry running trekking poles is to just keep them in your hands.
-This is the only option if using a fixed-length non-foldable pole.
-Some runners will opt to keep their poles in hand even when they are folded to make it quick and easy to deploy them when needed.
-This option means that you will have to do a little juggling act every time you have to eat, drink, refill hydration, or do any other trail activities that require the use of one or both hands.
+This is the only option if using a fixed-length, non-foldable pole.
+Some runners will keep their poles in hand even when folded to make it quick and easy to deploy them when needed.
+This option means that you will have to do a little juggling act every time you have to eat, drink, refill hydration, or do any other trail activities that require using one or both hands.

-Some companies, such as Salomon or Raidlight, also offer a separate pouch or “quiver” that is made to hold trekking poles and attaches separately to the outside of the pack.
+Some companies, such as Salomon or Raidlight, also offer a separate pouch or “quiver” that holds trekking poles and attaches separately to the outside of the pack.
 These systems are similar to an archery quiver that would hold arrows.

-A waist belt that has elastic attachments is another pole-carrying option that provides quick and easy access to your poles.
-Check out our best running belts guide for some of our favorite running belts and waist packs that have trekking pole attachments.
+A waist belt with elastic attachments is another pole-carrying option that provides quick and easy access to your poles.
+Check out our best running belts guide for some of our favorite running belts and waist packs with trekking pole attachments.